How to develop your subject knowledge (without it costing a fortune)

 5. Take Part

 If you learn best from engaging with others, why not attend an educational talk, event or conference?
 If you keep in touch with other professionals and teaching organisations on social media, you’ll soon find out about upcoming courses and conferences.
 These can range from general advice to subject-specific training.
 Tickets are often reasonably-priced, free or reduced in price if you attend as a group.
 Other alternatives are distance learning and online training courses.
 Your local teacher training provider is a good source of information and may offer post-training courses and events.
+A great starting point is checking our Eventbrite and seeing what local events might be available to you.

 6. Visit

 An enjoyable way to brush up on your subject knowledge is to visit places of interest.
-These include museums, galleries, heritage cent res, castles and outdoor learning centres.
+These include museums, galleries, heritage centres, castles and outdoor learning centres.
 If you have friends or family who are keen to join you, then all the better!
 Pick up the guidebooks and book a tour guide if necessary, taking plenty of photographs for future reference.
 I know many teachers who have developed partnerships with local heritage, environmental and charitable organisations, providing a valuable resource for knowledge and expertise.

 Book a free session with our curriculum experts